 The Jewish Community Center of Paramus/Congregation Beth Tikvah takes great pleasure in knowing that our members have been extremely generous with the time and effort they have devoted to our projects.
 Our youth, seniors, and all those in between, are working together to stay involved and to give back during the pandemic.

-Since March 2020, Community Affairs has been giving, donating, delivering, collecting and doing for each other within the synagogue and for those outside the synagogue.
+Since March 2020, the CARE Committee has been giving, donating, delivering, collecting and doing for each other within the synagogue and for those outside the synagogue.

 Paying close attention to social distancing guidelines, we delivered delicious challahs to our members in September.